-Issue Comments SOI update Reduce SOI to exclude territory outside CSA bounds and territory within recommendation the SOIs of cities.
+Table 3-5: CSA L-100 SOI Analysis Issue Comments SOI update Reduce SOI to exclude territory outside CSA bounds and territory within recommendation the SOIs of cities.
 Services provided CSA L-100 provides financing for street lighting operations and maintenance.
-Present and planned Present land uses are varied, and include residential, commercial, industrial, land uses in the area and public uses.
-Projected growth in the District/Recommended Growth within in the CSA is anticipated to be modest.
-SOI Present and probable need for public facilities and services in the area There is a present and probable need for funding for street light services provided by the CSA.
+Present and planned land uses in the area Present land uses are varied, and include residential, commercial, industrial, and public uses.
+Projected growth in the District/Recommended SOI Growth within in the CSA is anticipated to be modest.
+Present and probable need for public facilities and services in the area There is a present and probable need for funding for street light services provided by the CSA.
 Opportunity for infill development rather than SOI expansion The CSA SOI has no impact on infill development in the area.
-Service capacity and Street light densities are somewhat lower in CSA L-100 than in the cities of adequacy Contra Costa County.
+Service capacity and adequacy Street light densities are somewhat lower in CSA L-100 than in the cities of Contra Costa County.
 LAFCO did not have enough information to determine the adequacy of funds for capital needs.
 Social or economic communities of interest The primary communities of interest are the unincorporated communities within the CSA bounds and outside cities' SOIs.
-Effects on other The recommended SOI reduction would positively affect cities with SOI agencies territory in CSA L-100 by providing a clear signal that such territory should be detached from CSA L-100 when it is annexed to the respective city.
-Potential for There is no potential for consolidation at this time. consolidations or other reorganizations when boundaries divide communities
+Effects on other agencies The recommended SOI reduction would positively affect cities with SOI territory in CSA L-100 by providing a clear signal that such territory should be detached from CSA L-100 when it is annexed to the respective city.
+Potential for consolidations or other reorganizations when boundaries divide communities There is no potential for consolidation at this time.